 **Best Narrative, Animated, Documentary, Student Film, and Special Mentions will be awarded based on selections

-Please read all rules and guidelines before submitting your project.
+Please read all rules and guidelines carefully before submitting your project.

 1) As iFF is hereby granted the rights to use an excerpt from submitted films for promotional purposes as well as screen the film at our festival.
 The individual submitting the film attests to the fact they have authority and rights to submit this film.

-2) You agree to hold harmless All Shorts Irvington Film Festival, Irvington Town Hall Theater, and the Village of Irvington front and against any and all claims, liabilities, losses, damages, and expenses (including but not limited to attorney's fees, and cost of the court) which may be incurred by reason of any claim involving copyright, trademark, credits, or publicity.
+2) You agree to hold harmless All Shorts Irvington Film Festival, Irvington Town Hall Theater, and the Village of Irvington, New York from and against any and all claims, liabilities, losses, damages, and expenses (including but not limited to attorney's fees, and cost of the court) which may be incurred by reason of any claim involving copyright, trademark, credits, or publicity.

-3) We reserve the right to refuse entries.
+3) As iFF reserves the right to refuse entries.

-a) Upload an official poster, synopsis and vimeo link of your film to FilmFreeway for our screening/judging purposes.
-Vimeo link must have download turned on for those that are chosen.
+a) Please upload an official poster, synopsis and Vimeo link of your film to FilmFreeway for our screening/judging purposes.
+Vimeo links must have 'download' turned on for those that are chosen.
 Selected films will be sent screening requirements.

 b) All films must be in English or have English subtitles.

 c) All films must be completed movies.
-We do not accept rough cuts.
+As iFF does not accept rough cuts.

-e) Films submitted can be as short as one minute, but should not exceed 24 minutes in length (including opening and closing credits).
+e) Films submitted can be as short as one minute (or less), but should not exceed 16 minutes in length (including opening and closing credits).

 f) Films that have had a public screening (other than film festivals) or appear online on Youtube, Vimeo, etc. for public viewing are not acceptable.

-g) After the film has been chosen as an official selection, the filmmaker will be notified and the film will be listed on the festivals website.
+g) After the film has been chosen as an official selection, the filmmaker will be notified and the film will be listed on the As iFF festival website.

 h) Filmmakers are invited to Irvington for the screening if they wish to attend, but it is not necessary in order to be chosen.
 We want to share your work with our audiences; having the filmmaker present is an extra perk.